Abhilekhgautam/Your-First-Game-in-CPP/src/chapter_1/hello_olc.md

    ```

 ## Adding the required Header
-We will then add the olcpixelgameengine.h header in our directory which you can download form the olcpixelgameengine github page.
+We will then add the olcPixelEamEengine.h header in our directory which you can download [here](https://github.com/OneLoneCoder/olcPixelGameEngine).

 ## Create a new cpp file
 We will now create a new cpp file I will name it main.cpp.